IRA Charitable Rollover

 Q. I’ve already named The Dallas Opera as the beneficiary of my IRA.
 What are the benefits of making my gift now?

-A. By making a gift from your IRA this year, you are jump-starting the legacy you would like to leave and giving yourself the joy of watching your philanthropy take shape.
+A. By making a gift from your IRA now, you are jump-starting the legacy you would like to leave and giving yourself the joy of watching your philanthropy take shape.
 Moreover, you can fulfill any outstanding pledge you may have already made by transferring that amount from your IRA under this legislation as long as it is $100,000 or less for the year.

 Q. I’m turning age 70½ in a few months.
 Can I make this gift now?